Pigeon Creek Park Packs a Punch With Hiking Trails, X-Country Skiing and More

 Seriously, summer, fall, spring, or winter — this place changes with the seasons.
 Tucked away out in the middle of farm country, Pigeon Creek Park’s wooded, hilly forests are worth the drive.

-During the winter you can rent cross country skis or fly down their deluxe sledding hill.
+In winter you can rent cross country skis or fly down their deluxe sledding hill.

 When spring hits, saddle up and tackle potential mud from horseback or mountain bike.